 About the owner

 Owner Stephen Kurpis is a veteran of the Manhattan large facility recording scene who has recorded voiceover for Nickelodeon, audiobooks for Simon & Schuster, VR for The NY Times, and live streamed events for The Carnegie Council for Ethics in International Affairs.
-As an engineer, he's recorded jazz, classical, hip-hop, folk, rock, and Broadway cast recordings; highlights being Philip Glass, Spin Media, and Audiomack.
+As an engineer, he's been a part of sessions for jazz, classical, hip-hop, folk, rock, and Broadway cast recordings; highlights being Philip Glass, Spin Media, and Audiomack.
 He's spent time as an educator and studio manager while continuing to build his freelance base.
 The studio has been designed to embrace the future of audio production in an increasingly fluid and dynamic creative environment without the sacrifice of quality.